Silicon: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Silicon

-Group 14 of the periodic table places silicon between phosphorus and aluminum, indicating that it is a metalloid.
+Group 14 of the periodic table places silicon between and aluminum, indicating that it is a metalloid.
 Because of this orientation, silicon has a special set of characteristics, including semi-conductivity and the capacity to create large networks of silicon-oxygen connections.
-With its 14 electrons arranged in a way that allows it to form four covalent bonds, just like carbon, silicon is an atomic material.
+With its 14 electrons arranged in a way that allows it to form covalent bonds, just like carbon, silicon is an atomic material.
 Silicon can combine to generate a wide range of stable compounds because of its tetravalency which is essential for both its biological and technological uses.

 The most prevalent natural form of silicon is silicon dioxide (SiO2), which is composed of four oxygen atoms arranged in a tetrahedral pattern and one silicon atom covalently bound to them.
 This structure underpins quartz and a variety of sand kinds, demonstrating silicon’s abundance and crucial function in the earth’s geology.
 Apart from SiO2, silicon is a constituent of numerous silicates, which are compounds of silicon, oxygen, and one or more metals.
 These compounds are essential to clay minerals and a variety of rocks.